-Following-up on the best-selling, and soon to be sold out Volume 1, celebrate fantasy illustration’s shining star with Frank Thorne’s second Red Sonja Art Edition!
+Following up on the best-selling, and soon-to-be-sold-out Volume 1, celebrate fantasy illustration’s shining star with Frank Thorne’s second Red Sonja Art Edition!
 The consummate She-Devil artist shares his original storyboards from the first six issues of the acclaimed 1977 Red Sonja comic book series.
-Scanned in high-resolution color and printed at original size, this gorgeous hardcover collection preserves every detail of the artist’s meticulous skill and hard work, while simultaneously presenting a complete storyline for all to enjoy.
+Scanned in high-resolution colour and printed at original size, this gorgeous hardcover collection preserves every detail of the artist’s meticulous skill and hard work, while simultaneously presenting a complete storyline for all to enjoy.

 - Dynamite, February 11, 2015

 - ISBN: 978-1606904756

 - 12″ x 17″, 128 pages

 - Order online: Amazon, AbeBooks, eBay, Things From Another World, Forbidden Planet

 As with all AE format material (Artist’s Editions, Artifact Editions, Gallery Editions, Art Editions, Studio Editions, etc.), this is a collection of classic comic material and I’ll be reviewing the book and not the story.
 For a complete list of all current and announced editions, with review links, please visit our Index.
 Also, see What is an Artist’s Edition and our Artist Index.
 This site contains affiliate links for which I may be compensated.

 Following up the first volume comes this book with the first six issues of the Marvel Red Sonja series.
 The book includes an excellent lengthy introduction by Roy Thomas, the contents of the six issues, the covers and finally a map of The Hyborian Age of Red Sonja.
 A short biography of Frank Thorne is included opposite the table of contents.